Viori Shampoo Bar Review: Hair Products that Support a Tribe in China? [We visited them!]

 The way Viori collaborates with its main supplier is really unique, so I wanted to take some space to talk about it.

-2. Chinese government regulations on exporting rice are very strict.
+- Chinese government regulations on exporting rice are very strict.
 The lengthy, expensive processes can be very limiting when trying to grow and expand a rice business.

-3. Because of these two things, the younger generation is starting to leave and seek work in other cities, which puts the tribe’s economy and legacy at risk.
+- Because of these two things, the younger generation is starting to leave and seek work in other cities, which puts the tribe’s economy and legacy at risk.

 Those are the kinds of logistical issues that an international team with business expertise was able to help with.
-And the strategy they came up with is far from business-as-usual:
+And the strategy they came up with is far from business-as-usual.

-The Red Yao people are not subsistence farmers so, contrary to what you’ll read in some reviews, Viori isn’t taking food out of their mouths by buying their rice.
+That’s double what they could earn by selling it on the normal market.
+And the Red Yao people are not subsistence farmers so, contrary to what you’ll read in some reviews, Viori isn’t taking food out of their mouths by buying their rice.

 The tribe has been in the rice industry for hundreds of years, and have many thousands of acres of rice terraces.
 They have several distributors in China, which they worked with before Viori was founded in 2019, and continue to work with now.